 It’s the last week of February and in years past, I would be wishing my mother a Happy Birthday.

-Since I’ve been blogging I’ve decided to make it an annual post every year to find a teacup mother would love.
-She started collecting them and passed her love of teatime and tea things and all things British onto me.
+She collected teacups and saucers, passing her love of teatime and tea things and all things British onto me.
 I have a number of her teacups.
-Last year, I featured HERE this beautiful Shelley scalloped-edged Lily of the Valley teacup I’d found at an antique show.
+Here is a beautiful Shelley scalloped-edged Lily of the Valley teacup I found at an antique show that always makes me think of her.
 The Lily of the Valley was my mom’s favorite flower.

-This year, I found another Lily of the Valley – coupled with another flower I felt ever so appropriate – Forget-Me-Nots!
-I’ve had it displayed on my tea cabinet shelves awaiting this very post!
+I found another Lily of the Valley – coupled with another flower that’s very appropriate – Forget-Me-Nots!

 It’s a lovely Royal Albert cup and in one of my very favorite shapes!

 I grew up enjoying teatime with mom.
 While other kids had milk and cookies as a snack when they came home from school, mother always set out a lovely afternoon tea for my sister and me.
 She always served it in teacups and saucers, with a little milk and sugar – which was my favorite way to take it as a child.

 Mother NEVER drank her tea from a mug – ALWAYS an elegant china cup and saucer.